ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 From all the services you have running at this point in your K3s cluster, the `traefik` service is the one set with the `LoadBalancer` type.
 Now it has an `EXTERNAL-IP` from the `default` address pool set in the MetalLB configmap.
 In particular, it has got the very first available IP in the `default` pool.

-## MetalLB's Kustomize project attached to this guide series
+## MetalLB's Kustomize project attached to this guide

-You can find the Kustomize project for this MetaLB deployment in the following attached folder.
+You can find the Kustomize project for this MetalLB deployment in the following attached folder:

 - `k8sprjs/metallb`

-> **BEWARE!**
-> The main `kustomization.yaml` file has the configuration shown here, but also the only one valid from MetalLB `v0.13.0` onwards, although commented out.
-Be mindful of which one you want to deploy.

 ## Relevant system paths